tos-network/emo/docs/config.md

 #### `Swarm.Transports.Network.QUIC`

-[QUIC](https://en.wikipedia.org/wiki/QUIC) is the most widely used transport by Kubo nodes.
+[QUIC](https://en.wikipedia.org/wiki/QUIC) is the most widely used transport by Emo nodes.
 It is a UDP-based transport with built-in encryption and multiplexing.
 The primary benefits over TCP are:

 1. It takes 1 round trip to establish a connection (our TCP transport